marioizquierdo/bettertabs/README.md

 ## Install ##

-Gem dependency.
-Add bettertabs to your gem file and run `bundle install`.
+Add bettertabs gem to your Gemfile and run `bundle install`.

     gem 'bettertabs'